 The Piccirillis collaborated with numerous sculptors, such as Daniel Chester French, carving marble versions of their preliminary models.
 They carved some of the most iconic sculptures, memorials and architectural decorations in north-east America.
-Their work can be found throughout the United States of America, including the seated figure of Abraham Lincoln in the Lincoln Memorial, The Angel of Death and the Sculptor from the Milmore Memorial, and within the New York Public Library.
+Their work can be found throughout the United States of America, including the seated figure of Abraham Lincoln in the Lincoln Memorial and The Angel of Death and the Sculptor for the Metropolitan Museum of Art.
 Their studios were also one of the first importers of expensive marbles, such as Carrara, from Italy to the United States of America.

 As she leans back and to her left, the figure stretches her right arm out above her, which folds at the elbow.
-The forearm and hand follow the gentle slope of her hair, seen strewn across the rock face, and angle towards her left arm that reaches to the edge of the outcrop.
+The forearm and hand follow the gentle slope of her hair, seen strewn across the rock face, as she extends her left arm toward the edge of the rock.
 The impression of her body stretching, arching and reaching is heightened further as she perches on the tips of her toes and bends her left knee slightly to counterbalance her reach.

 Piccirilli exhibited Flower of the Alps many times.
 It was shown at the Pennsylvania Academy of Fine Arts in Philadelphia in 1917, where it won the George D. Widender Memorial Gold Medal.
 Replicas of the sculpture were carved in marble and cast in bronze.
 These featured in major US collections, including those of Lawrence P. Fischer of Detroit, Irving T. Bush of New York City, R. S. Norwood of Indianapolis and Gustave Oberlaender of Reading, Pennsylvania.

 Paolino Gerli, President of the International Silk Guild,